Specnote

 Three layers keep secrets from leaking.
 If one layer misses something, the next one catches it.

-1. Layer 1 — secret files are excluded on your PC.
+1. Layer 1 — secret files are excluded.
 Secret files like .env·*.key·*.pem, and any file listed in .gitignore, are never read in the first place.
 The file is dropped from the candidate list entirely.

-2. Layer 2 — secrets inside code are masked on your PC.
+2. Layer 2 — secrets inside code are masked.
 Even if a key was accidentally written into the code, 14 secret patterns (external service keys, payment keys, database connection details, auth tokens, and more) are found and replaced with a masked placeholder before anything is sent.

 3. Layer 3 — the server checks once more.
-In case your PC missed something, the server runs a safety-net pass to mask any remaining secrets.
+In case something was missed earlier, the server runs a safety-net pass to mask any remaining secrets.
 If it catches anything extra, it tells you "we masked this much more."

-The key point is that all masking finishes on your PC first.
+The key point is that masking finishes before it reaches the server.
 The server receives already-masked code and only does one final check.

-There are two ways to connect.
-Pick whichever is easier for you.
+There are two ways to link your AI tool to Specnote.
+Pick whichever is easier.

 Option A — Browser authentication (recommended).
 In an AI tool like Claude Code, you click "Allow" just once and you're done.
 There's no token to copy or handle yourself.
 Once allowed, it rotates automatically (renews itself safely on a schedule) for 30 days, so you don't have to re-authenticate during that time.
 It's the easiest option if you'd rather not think about tokens, which is why we recommend it.